zuplo/docs/docs/articles/zuplo-request.md

 ## Request Query

-The `request.query` property is a helper that takes your QueryString and converts it into a JavaScript dictionary (e.g. `Record<string, string>` in TypeScript).
-This helper property does not support multiple values for the same key on a QueryString, e.g.
+The `request.query` property is a helper that takes your QueryString and converts it into a JavaScript dictionary (for example `Record<string, string>` in TypeScript).
+This helper property doesn't support multiple values for the same key on a QueryString, for example:

 `?foo=bar&foo=wibble`

-To access the array of values in this case you can instead use the URL type and searchParams:
+To access the array of values in this case you can instead use the URL type and `searchParams`:

 ```ts
 const url = new URL(request.url);